The Legend of Gelert and Prince Llewelyn, Beddgelert, Snowdonia, North Wales

 The story, as written on the tombstone reads:

 "In the 13th century Llewelyn, prince of North Wales, had a palace at Beddgelert.
-One day he went hunting without Gelert, "The Faithful Hound", who was unaccountably absent.
+One day he went hunting without Gelert, ‘The Faithful Hound’, who was unaccountably absent.

-The legend of Gellert engraved on the tombstone On Llewelyn's return the truant, stained and smeared with blood, joyfully sprang to meet his master.
+On Llewelyn's return the truant, stained and smeared with blood, joyfully sprang to meet his master.
 The prince alarmed hastened to find his son, and saw the infant's cot empty, the bedclothes and floor covered with blood.

 The frantic father plunged his sword into the hound's side, thinking it had killed his heir.
 The dog's dying yell was answered by a child's cry.

-Llewelyn searched and discovered his boy unharmed, but near by lay the body of a mighty wolf which Gelert had slain.
+Llewelyn searched and discovered his boy unharmed, but nearby lay the body of a mighty wolf which Gelert had slain.
+The prince filled with remorse is said never to have smiled again.
+He buried Gelert here".